otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseII_denovo.md

 7. Now we want to select 1,000 loci randomly from the results and save these loci into a file.
 We can easily do this using the shell given a list of catalog IDs output in the previous step.
 The populations.sumstats.tsv file gives a list of all polymorphic loci.
-Use the ```zcat, grep, cut, sort, uniq, shuf, and head``` commands to generate a list of 1000 random loci.
-Save this list of loci as a whitelist, that we can feed back into populations.
+Use the ```cat, grep, cut, sort, uniq, shuf, and head``` commands to generate a list of 1000 random loci.
+Save this list of loci as  ```whitelist.txt```, that we can feed back into populations.
 This operation can be done in a single shell command.
-ADD  A LINK TO DESCRIPTION OF THOSE COMMANDS
+That sounds challenging, but the instruction below should help you create one command with several pipes to create that whi telist.txt.
+Create that command step by step.

+    • First, use ``` cat``` to concatenante  ```stacks/populations.sumstats.tsv```.

+    • Then, use ```grep``` with ```-v`` to exclude all headers (i.e. including "#")

+    •  Select the first column with ```cut -f 1```

+    •  Then use sort before using uniq. uniq will collapse succesive identical lines into single lines, so that you have one            line per locus.
+Lucky us, those two commands won't require any argument.

+    • Now try adding ```shuf``` which will mix all these lines all over.

+    • Select the first one thousands with  head and put it all into whitelist.txt.

+    •  You got this!
+If you are new to bash, I am sure that seemed impossible yesterday, so take a minute to congratulate               yourself on the progress made even if you required a little help! z

 8. Now execute populations again, this time feeding back in the whitelist you just generated.
-This will cause populations to only process the loci in the whitelist.
+This will cause populations to only process the loci in the *whitelist*.
 Specify that a Structure output file be included this time and again insist that only a single SNP is output from each RAD locus.
 Finally, you will need to again specify the population map that you generated above to populations so that this information is